Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 The reason he's so badass is because his brand is awesome.

-So I think we need to focus on we need to focus on understanding what the the zeitgeist is, what the spirit of the times is, and then how can we brand candidates or make candidates very conscious of that and aware of that, and every single thing they utter, publish, produce, do has to be with that in mind in order for it to work.
+So I think we need to focus on, we need to focus on understanding what the zeitgeist says, what the spirit of the times is, and then how can we brand candidates or make candidates very conscious of that and aware of that?

-This this is why I think Dave is such a phenomenal candidate, actually, because he does everything you just said naturally.
+This is why I think Dave is such a phenomenal candidate, actually, because he does everything you just said naturally.

 You know, Donald Trump did it quite a few times on the campaign trail.

-Um, I think that that's what makes Dave really, really great.
+I think that that's what makes Dave really, really great.

 We hate it.

-Pull us polar troops home.
+Pull us pull our troops home.

 Like that is a huge shift.

-And I think and coincidentally, much of that zeitgeist began with the Ron Paul moment in 2008, and now it's carried on through Donald Trump.
+And I think, and coincidentally, much of that zeitgeist began with the Ron Paul moment in 2008.

 Sorry.